2022 Federal Index

 5.5 Did the agency provide assistance to city, county, and/or state governments, and/or other grantees on accessing the agency’s datasets while protecting privacy?

-- ED’s Privacy Technical Assistance Center (PTAC) responds to technical assistance inquiries on student privacy issues and provides online FERPA training to state and school district officials.
+- SPPO’s Privacy Technical Assistance Center (PTAC) established by the Department as a technical assistance resource center for education stakeholders to learn about privacy requirements and related best practices for student data systems.
+In this capacity, PTAC responds to technical assistance inquiries on student privacy issues and provides online FERPA training to state and school district officials.
 FSA conducted a postsecondary institution breach response assessment to determine the extent of a potential breach and provide the institutions with remediation actions around their protection of FSA data and best practices associated with cybersecurity.

 - The Institute of Education Sciences (IES) administers a restricted-use data licensing program to make detailed data available to researchers when needed for in-depth analysis and modeling.
 NCES loans restricted-use data only to qualified organizations in the United States.
 Individual researchers must apply through an organization (e.g., a university, a research institution, or company).
 To qualify, an organization must provide a justification for access to the restricted-use data, submit the required legal documents, agree to keep the data safe from unauthorized disclosures at all times, and to participate fully in unannounced, unscheduled inspections of the researcher’s office to ensure compliance with the terms of the License and the Security Plan form.